OpenTechSchool/html-css-beginners/core/structure.md

 the browser.
 Try to write plain text and check the file in your browser.

-There are differents html elements that we can use to give a default style to our document like the <p></p> that we already met.
+There are differents HTML elements that we can use to give a default style to our document like the <p></p> that we already met.
 Let's try to write a title followed by a paragraph.